 Satin has a shiny and a matt side.
 Create a super elegant look by switching it up and using the matt side for the bias binding.
 Trust me that will look fabulous.
 Now we will make our own bias tape.
 Its so simple and you will have a tape that has more stretch and is slimmer and firmer than shop bought bias tape.
 I like shop bought bias tape, you may say, and I agree it has its place.
-I have rolls of it in all sorts of colors BUT I do not use it for expensive fabrics.
+I have rolls of it in all sorts of colours BUT I do not use it for expensive fabrics.
 I use it to bind the edges of petticoats or as a trim.
-NEVER EVER put that stuff on your nice, slinky piece of fabulousness
+NEVER EVER put that stuff on your nice, slinky piece of fabulousness.

 So, how do I cut bias binding?
 Simple!
 Cut a load of single strips if you are making more than one top or just want to stash some binding away for a rainy day.

 Step 1: Fold over one corner of your fabric to create a 45% angle.